Table of Contents Community Forums Ingredients Dictionary Recommended Reading Marketplace Giftshop Michael's Blog

 Surface

-Most wood boards are made of a hard wood like maple or pine which may give your kitchen a much more attractive look than plastic boards.
+Most wood boards are made of a maple (a hard wood) or pine (a soft wood) which may give your kitchen a much more attractive look than plastic boards.
 A good, sharp knife will cut into a wood board to some degree, so be forewarned that the cutting surface of your elegant wood cutting board will look worn, especially if you are heavy handed.
 The grain of the wood also helps keep the food from slipping.

 A plastic board will usually have a roughened surface to aid in keeping food from slipping off.
 Most people would say that a plastic board's appearance leaves much to be desired, but it's size, shape, and weight make it extremely handy around the kitchen.
 Unfortunately, no matter what a manufacturer claims about how gentle the plastic is on knives, there is no substitute for cutting on wood to keep your knives in tip top shape.